Bassam Ismail

 The deeper fix was making the failure visible.
 The Sources page now shows a per-source "last collected" timestamp and raises a stalled-cycle banner when something has not run in too long.
 A dark laptop used to be a mystery.
 Now it is a line on a page.

-The lesson from that incident was not really about cron.
+What that incident taught me was not really about cron.
 It was that "where does this run" is a confidentiality decision in disguise.
 The laptop ran everything because the laptop was where the secrets were.
 Once redaction moved to egress, most of the work no longer needed to touch the laptop at all, and the parts that did (the local logs) became a small, clearly-bounded exception instead of the reason the entire pipeline was fragile.
 Drawing the egress boundary correctly is what made the box-and-laptop split obvious.

 What this does not catch